nickdesaulniers/nickdesaulniers.github.com/source/_posts/2018-06-02-speeding-up-linux-kernel-builds-with-ccache.markdown

 builds, but we do this for Linux kernel builds for Android/Pixel at work, and this helps me significantly for local development.

-Now, if you really need that date string in there, you *theoritically* could put some garbage value in there (for the cache) long enough to save enough space for a date string, then patch your vmlinux binary after the fact.
+Now, if you really need that date string in there, you *theoretically* could put some garbage value in there (for the cache) long enough to save enough space for a date string, then patch your vmlinux binary after the fact.
 I *don't* recommend that, but I would imagine that might look something like: